amyisabellaa/My-Coding-Projects/README.md

 # My-Coding-Projects
-This repository documents my journey learning C++ from the beginning to where I am now.
-It includes a range of projects that reflect how my skills have improved over time in areas like problem-solving, object-oriented programming, and structuring code.
-Each project shows a different stage of my progress and how I’ve built on what I’ve learned.
+This repository shows how I’ve been learning C++ from the very beginning up to where I am now.
+At first I was just trying to get things to work, but over time I started focusing more on how I write my code, how I break down problems, and how everything connects together.

+Each project represents a different stage of that process.
+Some are simple, others are more put together, but all of them show how I’ve improved and built on what I’ve learned as I kept going.